Mughal Karkhanas: Other cotton materials

 Abu'l-Fazl specifies the cotton fabrics of Khandesh in Ain-i-Akbari.
 He refers three cotton varieties in which 'Abasteh' is the fine cotton 'Sarisaf' and 'Bhiraun' were ordinary.
 He also appreciated the Chautar and Khasa of Saharanpur.
 The calicos of Calicut, muslins of Dhaka, Chintz of Machilipatnam, and Baftas of Baroch and Cambay, cotton piece goods and cloth of gold of Burhanpur, Surat and Vadodara were famous.

 Silk

 Silk and wool was also significant but not in comparison to cotton.
 For selected silk, the raw materials were also imported from china.
-Silk weaving was an important industry in Lahore, Agra and Gujrat.
+Silk weaving was an important industry in Varanasi, Agra and Gujrat.

 Wool

 Wool was limited to the particular areas such as Kashmir and Punjab.

 Shawls and carpets

 Shawl

 Shawl, an article of loose clothing, was among the symbol of Mughal royalty.
 The Mughals improved not only the production but also the techniques of the craft of shawl making in Kashmir.
 The number of looms was grown to 40000.
 Royal workshops (karkhanas) introduced new colors and patterns, enhanced the shawl industry, which earned wealth and prosperity for Kashmir.